DePaul University > Academics > Undergraduate > Majors > Neuroscience

 UgradRandomImageHeader

-Study neuroscience theories and research methods
+Study neuroscience theories, applications and research methods

 DePaul’s Neuroscience bachelor’s degree program is an interdisciplinary program that draws from the natural, behavioral and computational science fields.